gbs4ever/gbs4ever.github.io/_posts/2019-09-21-authorization_and_authentication.markdown

 <a href="https://imgur.com/YaxweYp"><img src="https://i.imgur.com/YaxweYpl.png" title="source: imgur.com" /></a>

-**Token based flow **
+## Token based flow

-Token-based  auth is becoming very popular due to the way we design apps as single page-apps.
+Token-based  auth is becoming very popular due to the way apps are designed as single page-apps.
 The most common is JWT one big difference is JWT is stateless the DB does not save any session but the token is returned to the client to make use and added to every HTTP request header and the server just confirms it is a correct token.